Jakobovski/dontbuydell/index.markdown

 # Unreliable hardware
 The internet is full of people complaining about Dell's hardware.
-Tons of people on Reddit, with countless horror stories of repeated hardware failure and poor support (despite a promise of "premium" support).
+There are tons of people on Reddit with countless horror stories of repeated hardware failure and poor support (despite a promise of "premium" support).

 Here is an example: